wppurking/event/README.md

 * If a process crashes hard (eg, the power on the server turns off or the kernal freezes), some jobs may be in progress and we won't want to lose them.
 They're safe in their in-progress queue.
 * The reaper will look for worker pools without a heartbeat.
 It will scan their in-progress queues and requeue anything it finds.

-### Unique jobs

-* You can enqueue unique jobs such that a given name/arguments are on the queue at once.
-* Both normal queues and the scheduled queue are considered.
-* When a unique job is enqueued, we'll atomically set a redis key that includes the job name and arguments and enqueue the job.
-* When the job is processed, we'll delete that key to permit another job to be enqueued.

-### Periodic jobs

-* You can tell a worker pool to enqueue jobs periodically using a cron schedule.
-* Each worker pool will wake up every 2 minutes, and if jobs haven't been scheduled yet, it will schedule all the jobs that would be executed in the next five minutes.
-* Each periodic job that runs at a given time has a predictable byte pattern.
-Since jobs are scheduled on the scheduled job queue (a Redis z-set), if the same job is scheduled twice for a given time, it can only exist in the z-set once.

-## Paused jobs

-* You can pause jobs from being processed from a specific queue by setting a "paused" redis key (see `redisKeyJobsPaused`)
-* Conversely, jobs in the queue will resume being processed once the paused redis key is removed

 ## Job concurrency